It is easy getting confused about code highlighting when reading Pelican

 </div>

-The html template should link to the styles.css
+The html template should link to the styles.css file discussed earlier in

 the article, so the generated html code section has the specified CSS styles.

-If you use default Pelican configuration, the -a .codehilite
+If you use default Pelican configuration, the -a .codehilite option of the

-first pygmentize command should be -a .highlight
+first pygmentize command should be -a .highlight.

-It is also interesting to find that the Markdown
+It is also interesting to find that the Markdown Python package does not

-package as a dependent,
+list Pygments package as a dependent,

-as a dependent.
+while Pelican itself lists Pygments as a dependent.
 If you use pipenv

-manage virtual environment, the command pipenv graph
+manage virtual environment, the command pipenv graph lists dependent packages

 as follows.